What is Cassava?

 The availability of native or alternative feeds has always been a limiting factor for the health and well-being of livestock in developing countries especially during the dry season.
 Cassava leaves have very high protein levels that would benefit sheep and goats as a supplement during times of limited grazing options.

-Just a few pieces of cassava roots, depending on the variety and growing conditions, can contain a fatal dose of poison.
-This is why traditionally cassava is prepared by boiling or other methods such as sun drying, baking, fermenting or ensiling to reduce the linamarin content.
+Just a few pieces of the roots, depending on the variety and growing conditions, can contain a fatal dose of poison.
+This is why traditionally it is prepared by boiling or other methods such as sun drying, baking, fermenting or ensiling to reduce the linamarin content.

 Preparation as Silage